UBS faces fine of up to $6.3 bln in French tax probe-paper

-ZURICH Switzerland's largest bank UBS UBSN.VX could face a fine of up to $6.3 billion (3.91 billion pounds) if found guilty in an investigation in France into whether it helped wealthy customers there avoid tax, a Swiss newspaper reported on Friday.
+ZURICH Oct 3 Switzerland's largest bank UBS could face a fine of up to $6.3 billion if found guilty in a French investigation into whether it helped wealthy customers there avoid tax, a Swiss newspaper reported on Friday.

 A French court has already ordered UBS to deposit a 1.1 billion-euro ($1.4 billion) guarantee to cover a portion of potential fines in the case, but Swiss newspaper Le Temps said it had seen a legal document showing the bank could face a penalty of up to 5 billion euros.